Founders Library: The Moorland-Spingarn Research Center

 The Moorland–Spingarn Research Center (MSRC) is recognized as one of the world's largest and most comprehensive repositories for the documentation of the history and culture of people of African descent in Africa, the Americas, and other parts of the world.
 The Moorland-Spingarn Research Center is located within the Founders Library.

 Importance

-As one of the most comprehensive libraries on a historically black college campus, the Founders Library has been a beacon of intellectual research and study of the African American experience.
-Housing Howard University's School of Law during the 1930s-1950s, many of the major achievements of that department's faculty were completed in the building.
+It housed Howard University's School of Law during the 1930s-1950s, many of the major achievements of that department's faculty were completed in the building.
 This included much of the work on the famed Brown v.
 Board of Topeka, Kansas case.
-The case, which originated with Charles Hamilton Houston, Dean of the Howard University School of Law, was eventually argued by Houston's former student and mentee, Thurgood Marshall, who later became an Associate Justice of the United States Supreme Court..
+The case, which originated with Charles Hamilton Houston, Dean of the Howard University School of Law, was eventually argued by Houston's former student and mentee, Thurgood Marshall, who later became an Associate Justice of the United States Supreme Court.

 Services

 Founders Library provide library cards to Howard Students only in order to borrow books and other materials.
 Founders serves Howard students and general public; Visitors must present their photo ID to the librarian receptionist.